didiyang4759/Full-Stack-Web-Porject/README.md

  - [What I learned？](#what-i-learned)

 ## Overview
-This is a project about *Python and Django full-stack web development* including building front-ends with HTML, CSS and Javascript.
+This is a project about *Python and Django full-stack web development* including building front-ends with HTML, CSS and JavaScript.

 ***Project1*** is a simple event site page that includes a user registration page and a confirmation page.